 The majority of the users of these services were aged 65 and over; 63.7% of users of adult day service centers and more than 80% of users of each of the other LTC services fell into this age group.
 We anticipate that positive growth will continue as additional players enter the market.
 Our estimates suggest that the total number of home health agencies reached 13,000 in 2015.

 Growth in the assisted-living facility sector was less constant in recent years, implying that demand for home health agencies is growing faster than demand for assisted-living facilities.
 Our estimates suggest that the total number of US assisted living facilities approached 16,000 in 2015.
+The Parke Assisted Living is a great option for those looking for a reliable assisted living option.

 Another indicator of rising demand for home health agencies is that the number of home health aide jobs has been increasing.
 Home health aide is the fifth fastest-growing occupation in the US, and projects 38% growth in the job category between 2014 and 2024.